The Role of Technology in Chronic Care Management

 Why is chronic care management important?

-Many chronic conditions such as asthma, diabetes and cancer require regular treatment and monitoring in order to avoid a life-threatening situation.
+Many chronic conditions, such as asthma, diabetes, and cancer, require regular treatment and monitoring in order to avoid a life-threatening situation.

-• Eliminates the poor mental health conditions
+• Eliminates poor mental health conditions

 • Improves patient engagement in their care solutions

-• Aware and teaches the patient about how to maintain their chronic care conditions without any initial support
+• Aware and teaches the patient about how to maintain their chronic care conditions without any initial support.

 But chronic care management is not an easy task!

-The ultimate goal of chronic disease management is to,
+The ultimate goal of chronic disease management is to

 • Lowers the progress of the chronic disease

-• Reduce the medical costs
+• Reduce the medical costs.

-• Awareness the patients about the self-management
+• Awareness among the patients about self-management

 However, due to the low-grade healthcare services, healthcare professionals are not able to focus on the quality of care experience of the patients along with the care outcomes of the various chronic conditions.